GregValiant/GV-PostProcessors/prusa-orca-bambu-creality scripts/README.md

 Some of the commands are options, but there can be a lot of questions to answer.
 There is a checklist before continuing and that allows you to go back and make changes to your settings, or to simply exit.

+**Print Skew Calibration**
+The script will correct hardware skew in prints.
+Start out by printing the 3 skew calibration models.
+Carefully measure the models across the diagonals (A to C and B to D) and then the width of the models (A to D).
+Those numbers will get entered into the script.
+The numbers will be saved to a log file that is based on the name of the active printer.
+Settings:
+	StartUp
+	1) Use existing skew factors from a log file and use those numbers to adjust the skew.
+	2) Bring up the individual settings and start from scratch.

+When using the second option (start from scratch) you can elect to:
+~ Slicer COmpensation will post-process the gcode to counter the skew.
+~ Marlin M852 will add a line to the gcode.
+~ Klipper SET_SKEW will add a line to the gode.